CopernicaMarketingSoftware/Documentation/Mailerq/4.1/smtp-server.md

 spamassassin-port:  783
 ```

-The above config file settings tell MailerQ that the the SpamAssassin daemon
+The above config file settings tells MailerQ that the the SpamAssassin daemon
 is running on the same machine as MailerQ, and that it can be reached on port
 783 (which is SpamAssassin's default port).